MozillaFoundation/foundation.mozilla.org/README.md

 #### Generating vote statistics for Data Studio

-The `generate_pni_stats` management task can run periodically to summarize vote totals for each product in the buyer's guide.
+The `generate_pni_report` management task can run periodically to summarize vote totals for each product in the buyer's guide.
 Data is inserted or updated into the database specified By `PNI_STATS_DB_URL`.

 The database should have the following schema: